sirarsalih/orleans/README.md

 <h2>Prerequisites</h2>

 Microsoft Project Orleans SDK
->= Visual Studio 2013
+Visual Studio 2013
->= .NET 4.5
+.NET 4.5 or higher
-Azure SDK for .NET
+Azure SDK for .NET (to use Orleans in the cloud)

-More info. on Orleans can be found at https://github.com/dotnet/orleans
+More info. can be found at https://github.com/dotnet/orleans